-The Triumph TR6 was introduced in January 1969, and while it wasn’t a revolutionary step change for the Triumph TR series, neither was it out of line and in many ways it was a significant car.
-It was much the same as the Triumph TR5/250 models underneath, with a simple body on frame design and a front-mounted straight-six sending power to the rear wheels through a four-speed gearbox.
-Since the TR4A of course, there was independent rear suspension, and since the Triumph TR4 there was rack and pinion steering.
+Introduced in January 1969, it wasn’t a revolutionary step change for the Triumph TR series, but neither was it out of line and in many ways it was a significant car.
+It was much the same as the TR5/250 models underneath, with a separate chassis and a front-mounted straight-six sending power to the rear wheels through a four-speed gearbox.
+The TR4A of course, had introduced independent rear suspension, and since the TR4 there had been rack and pinion steering.
 For the first time, though, there was now a front anti-roll bar.

 Of course, it was once common practice to convert the troublesome Lucas fuel injection system back to the conventional twin carb spec anyway.
 Today it is a matter of taste, because the fuel injection can be set up reliably and the carburetted versions can be tuned to make up the power deficit.
 From the factory, the UK cars made 150bhp via Lucas injection, and the US-bound cars restricted to 105bhp by their carb jets.